abhipreets2/cybulde-data-versioning/README.md

 - Install poetry to manage dependencies(Had to add .local to path)
 - Create ssh key for GIT
 - Version data from docker using DVC
+Volumes to mount
+- The code directory
+- ~/.config/gcloud
+- ~/.ssh